Bloggbild för: 5 Vegan Omega-3 Supplements from Algae - 100% Free from Fish, Nuts, Seeds & ALA

 Opti3 Omega-3 EPA & DHA Liquid

-An omega-3 supplement based on algae can be consumed by everyone, including vegans, people with fish allergies, and children.
-Pregnant women may also need extra omega-3 as it contributes to normal eye development and normal brain development in fetuses and breastfed infants.
-If you have capsules at home but just want to access the oil, you can puncture the capsule and squeeze out the oil either onto a spoon or mix it into food.
-It's also common to give Opti3 to cats and dogs by squeezing the oil into pet food.
+If you have capsules at home but only want to access the oil, you can puncture the capsule and squeeze out the oil either onto a spoon or mix it into food.
+It is also common for Opti3 to be given to cats and dogs by squeezing the oil into the pets' food.

 Dosage

 Optimal Daily Intake (ODI) for an adult is 250–600 mg EPA.
-Common recommended dosage is 600–700 mg EPA and 400–500 mg DHA.
+The usual recommended dosage is 600–700 mg EPA and 400–500 mg DHA.

-Who should not take Omega 3?
+Who Should Not Take Omega 3?

-People with bleeding disorders or problems with thin blood should be cautious.
-Blood coagulation times are prolonged when taking large doses of EPA/DHA.
-Some people who bleed easily, e.g. nosebleeds, may react and people with severe kidney insufficiency or heart problems should also be cautious and ask their doctor beforehand.
+Certain people who bleed easily, such as nosebleeds, may react, and people with severe kidney insufficiency or heart problems should also be cautious and ask their doctor beforehand.
 Especially if you are taking blood-thinning medications.

 Vimergy Vegan Omega 3, 90 capsules

-Helhetshälsa AlgOmega3 Cold Pressed
+Helhetshälsa AlgOmega3 Cold-Pressed

 MaryRuth's Vegan Liquid Omega-3